What Sort of Upward Mobility Exists for Sterile Processing Techs?

 When any tissue is removed during surgery (whether a breast biopsy or a skin tag), it’s transported to a histotechnologist.
 This health professional then reviews it microscopically to provide accurate results for the treating physician.

-If you’re missing out on human interaction in your SPT role, why not consider a career as an endoscopy tech?
+If you’re missing out on human interaction in your SPT role, why not consider getting your endoscopy tech certification?

 Also known as GI technicians and flexible endoscopy reprocessors, endoscopy techs are depended upon to ensure sterility and functionality of operating room tools (skills already taught in your sterile processing tech training course), take specimens, physically position patients, and much more.